-Date Type of communication Communication items, independent directors' opinions and subsequent handling 2021.01.28 The 3rd Session of 5 th Audit Committee Meeting The audit controller made a report on 2020 QuarteR-4 audit items, results, and follow-up improvements.
+Date Type of communication Communication items, independent directors' opinions and subsequent handling The 3rd Session of 5 th 1.
+The audit controller made a report on 2020 QuarteR-4 audit items, results, and follow-up improvements.
 This quarter's audit focused on R&D and contract management; independent directors agreed on the report content.
-The audit controller made a report on the content of 2020 Statement of Internal Trudic Committee Meeting Control System, and explained the risks and the results of internal control self-evaluation, to which no independent directors had objection, and thus the statement was submitted to the Board for resolution.
-2021.04.29 Committee Meeting The audit controller made a report on 2021 Quarter-1 audit items, results, and follow-up improvements.
+2021.01.28 The 3rd Session of 5 th Audit Committee Meeting 2.
+The audit controller made a report on the content of 2020 Statement of Internal Control System, and explained the risks and the results of internal control self-evaluation, to which no independent directors had objection, and thus the statement was submitted to the Board for resolution.
+2021.04.29 The 4 th Session of 5 th Audit Committee Meeting The audit controller made a report on 2021 Quarter-1 audit items, results, and follow-up improvements.
 This quarter's audit focused on information security inspection; independent directors agreed on the report content.
 2021.07.29 Committee Meeting The audit controller made a report on 2021 Quarter-2 audit items, results, and follow-up improvements.
 This quarter's audit focused on confidential information protection; independent directors agreed on the report content, and suggested that the audit findings should be carefully reviewed, and relevant employee educational training should be strengthened.

-Date Type of communication Communication items, independent directors' opinions and subsequent handling 2021.10.14 Telephone conference The audit controller made a report on the recent important audit findings, and held discussions about the next year's audit plans.
-2021 10 20 The 6 th Session of 5 th Audit Committee Meeting The audit controller made a report on 2021 Quarter-3 audit items, results, and follow-up improvements.
-This quarter's audit focused on procurement cycle and subsidiary audits; independent directors agreed on the report content.
-The audit controller made a report on the completeness evaluation of the 2021.10.28 content.
-3. The audit controller proposed the 2022 audit plans developed based on risk assessment results, on which all independent directors agreed, and thus the plan was submitted to the Board for approval.
+Date Type of communication Communication items 2021.10.14 Telephone conference The audit controller ma discussions about the n 2021.10.28 The 6 th Session of 5 th Audit Committee Meeting The audit controller follow-up improvem subsidiary audits; ind The audit controlle Company's internal of content.
+3. The audit controller assessment results, o was submitted to the

 CPAs also attend the quarterly Audit Committee meetings, and communicate and interact with independent directors on financial statement reviews or audits, or issues related to finance, taxation or internal control.
 Important content of the communication and interaction between independent directors and the financial controller, accounting controller, internal audit controller and attesting CPAs at Audit Committee meetings is also recorded in the Audit Committee minutes.
 The communication between independent directors and CPAs in 2021 is listed in the table below: